Charles Maurice Pigott.

 Member since 2023

-Occupation: Lecturer in Hispanic Studies at University of Strathclyde
+Occupation: Senior Lecturer in Hispanic Studies at University of Strathclyde

 My main goal in academia: to help forge a shared framework for the study, conservation and promotion of cultural, linguistic and ecological diversity.